Common Types of Nursing Home Abuse

 - Sunken eyes

 If you are concerned that you or an elderly loved one may be suffering from dehydration, you should seek emergency medical attention right away.
-Then, call Bottaro Law and let our Rhode Island and Massachusetts nursing home abuse attorneys investigate your loved one’s injuries and help you hold the facility accountable for their negligence.
+Then, call the Bottaro Law Firm, LLC and let our Rhode Island and Massachusetts nursing home abuse attorneys investigate your loved one’s injuries and help you hold the facility accountable for their negligence.

 Lawyers Investigating Nursing Home Bedsores in Rhode Island and Massachusetts